Table of Contents

 You can also check out our veterinary review board.

-For each article we publish, we want to make sure the information is accurate and has been vetted by real veterinarians and people who have actually owned dogs.
+We want to ensure that each article we publish contains accurate information vetted by real veterinarians and people who have owned dogs.